bullox/bullox.github.io/index.md

 # Hi

-I’m an engineer, scientist, researcher, communicator and maker—rarely in that order.
-I currently spend a large amount of my time in the [Department of Aerospace Engineering](http://www.bristol.ac.uk/engineering/departments/aerospace/) at the [University of Bristol](http://www.bristol.ac.uk/).
-[More about me](/about).
+I’m an engineer, scientist, teacher, researcher, communicator and maker -— rarely in that order.
+I currently spend a large amount of my time in the [Department of Aerospace Engineering](http://www.bristol.ac.uk/engineering/departments/aerospace/) at the [University of Bristol](http://www.bristol.ac.uk/). [more...](/about).

 {% include latest_post %}